ridzuan5757/k8s/docs/1_concepts/4_workload/3_4_stateful_sets.md

 PersistentVolumes associated with its PersistentVolumeClaims.
 Note that, the PersistentVolumes associated with the Pod's PersistentVolumeClaims are not deleted when the Pods, or StatefulSet are deleted.
 This must be done manually.

+### Pod Name Label

+When the StatefulSet controller creates a Pod, it adds a label, `statefulset.kubernetes.io/pod-name`, that is set to the name of the Pod. this label allows us to attach a Service to a specific Pod in the StatefulSet.

+### Pod Index Label

+When the StatefulSet controller creates a Pod, the new Pod is labelled with `apps.kubernetes.io/pod-index`.
+The value of this label is the ordinal index of the Pod. this label allows us to route traffic to a particular pod index, filter logs/metrics using the pod index label, and more.
+The feature gate `PodIndexLabel` must be enabled for this feature.
+It is enabled by default.